Pauline Whittier

 Pauline "Polly" Whittier (December 9, 1876 – March 3, 1946) was an American golfer who competed in the 1900 Summer Olympics on behalf of Switzerland.

+Career

-She was born in Boston, Massachusetts.
-Whittier won the silver medal in the women's competition.
+Whittier was born in Boston, Massachusetts.
+She won the silver medal in the women's competition.
 She was a daughter of Col. Charles A. Whittier, and in 1904 she married Ernest Iselin, son of Adrian Iselin Jr.